Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Joint Comfort & Mobility (2026)

-Joint pain supplements are a massive market, but the evidence is surprisingly concentrated in just a few compounds.
-Curcumin (with bioavailability enhancement) has multiple RCTs showing benefits comparable to NSAIDs for osteoarthritis knee pain.
-UC-II (undenatured type II collagen) at 40mg daily has separate evidence for joint comfort via an immune-modulation mechanism.
-Glucosamine and chondroitin have mixed evidence - older studies showed benefit, but more recent large trials have been less convincing.
-We scored the options based on current evidence quality.
+The joint-pain aisle is enormous, but the evidence really only points to a few compounds.
+Curcumin (in an absorption-enhanced form) has multiple RCTs showing relief comparable to NSAIDs for osteoarthritis knee pain.
+UC-II (undenatured type II collagen) at 40mg daily has its own evidence for joint comfort, working through the immune system rather than as a building block.
+Glucosamine and chondroitin are a mixed bag - older studies looked good, but bigger recent trials have been less convincing.
+We scored the options on current evidence quality.
+For the collagen side specifically, see our collagen peptides research guide.

 See the full Turmeric / Curcumin scorecard →